 Even if you drive in the "correct" direction, signs may be missing.
 In fact, you can find plenty of online reviews from people who were frustrated looking for them.

 The bottom line: You need a good map or mobile navigator to enjoy the 49-Mile Drive without frustration.
 You can see the whole route on the map at the end of this guide.
-You can also go to our Google Map and use it to plot your course, or follow the written directions on each page of this guide.
+You can also use the Google map to plot your course or follow the written directions on each page of this guide.

 Just a note: If you happen to use Google's 49-mile Drive map, beware.
 Their suggested route looks like it was designed for easy driving, and not for seeing all you can.
 It misses many interesting sights by just a block or two.
 And it skips the most interesting part of North Beach entirely.

 Skip the Boring Parts

 Follow the route outlined here starting at Bay and Van Ness or check our Google map.
 You'll skip the boring parts, so you have more time for the best ones.